school-of-data/r-consortium-proposal/material/ideas/introductory_ideas_2.md

 ```{r}
 str(electoral2)
 ```
-Now you can see that your database has X variables, Y of wich are numeric and the others that are strings.
+Now you can see that your database has X variables, Y of which are numeric and the others that are strings.

 ### Cleaning the data